klavinslab/primer-workflow/operation_types/Rehydrate_Primer.md

     show do
       title 'Vortex and centrifuge'
-      note 'Wait one minute for the primer to dissolve in TE.' if count < 7 note 'Vortex each tube on table-top vortexer for 5 seconds and then quick spin for 2 seconds on table top centrifuge.' end end
+      note 'Wait one minute for the primer to dissolve in TE.' if count < 7 note 'Vortex each tube on table-top vortexer for 5 seconds and then ' \
+           'quick spin for 2 seconds on table top centrifuge.' end end